Karl Schwarzschild: Electrodynamics

+Thermal radiation

+In 1906, Schwarzschild developed the concept of radiative equilibrium between convection inside the Sun and thermal radiation at the surface.
+He developed an equation for radiative transfer and proved that, in accordance to data, the Sun’s photosphere is in radiative equilibrium.

 Relativity

 Einstein himself was pleasantly surprised to learn that the field equations admitted exact solutions, because of their prima facie complexity, and because he himself had produced only an approximate solution.
 Einstein's approximate solution was given in his famous 1915 article on the advance of the perihelion of Mercury.
 There, Einstein used rectangular coordinates to approximate the gravitational field around a spherically symmetric, non-rotating, non-charged mass.
 Schwarzschild, in contrast, chose a more elegant "polar-like" coordinate system and was able to produce an exact solution which he first set down in a letter to Einstein of 22 December 1915, written while he was serving in the war stationed on the Russian front.
-He concluded the letter by writing: "As you see, the war treated me kindly enough, in spite of the heavy gunfire, to allow me to get away from it all and take this walk in the land of your ideas."
+He concluded the letter by writing: "As you see, the war is kindly disposed toward me, allowing me, despite fierce gunfire at a decidedly terrestrial distance, to take this walk into this your land of ideas."
 In 1916, Einstein wrote to Schwarzschild on this result:

 Schwarzschild's second paper, which gives what is now known as the "Inner Schwarzschild solution" (in German: "innere Schwarzschild-Lösung"), is valid within a sphere of homogeneous and isotropic distributed molecules within a shell of radius r=R. It is applicable to solids; incompressible fluids; the sun and stars viewed as a quasi-isotropic heated gas; and any homogeneous and isotropic distributed gas.

 Schwarzschild's first (spherically symmetric) solution does not contain a coordinate singularity on a surface that is now named after him.
 In his coordinates, this singularity lies on the sphere of points at a particular radius, called the Schwarzschild radius:

 where G is the gravitational constant, M is the mass of the central body, and c is the speed of light in vacuum.
 In cases where the radius of the central body is less than the Schwarzschild radius, $R_{s}$ represents the radius within which all massive bodies, and even photons, must inevitably fall into the central body (ignoring quantum tunnelling effects near the boundary).
 When the mass density of this central body exceeds a particular limit, it triggers a gravitational collapse which, if it occurs with spherical symmetry, produces what is known as a Schwarzschild black hole.
 This occurs, for example, when the mass of a neutron star exceeds the Tolman–Oppenheimer–Volkoff limit (about three solar masses).

 Cultural references

-Karl Schwarzschild appears as a character in the science fiction short story "Schwarzschild Radius" (1987) by Connie Willis.

-Schwarzschild's Cat is a comic on XKCD.com comparing the size and cuteness of cats.

-Karl Schwarzchild appears as a character in the story “Schwarzchild’s Singularity” in the collection "When We Cease to Understand the World" (2020) by Benjamín Labatut.
+Schwarzschild appears as a character in the science fiction short story "Schwarzschild Radius" (1987) by Connie Willis.
+He also appears as a fictionalized character in the story “Schwarzschild’s Singularity” in the collection When We Cease to Understand the World (2020) by Benjamín Labatut.

 Works

-The scientific estate of Karl Schwarzschild is stored in a special collection of the Lower Saxony National- and University Library of Göttingen.
+The entire scientific estate of Karl Schwarzschild is stored in a special collection of the Lower Saxony National and University Library of Göttingen.